 "We take our positions on the Downs."
-He paused and an eager light filled his eyes, and as he proceeded he seemed to forget his surroundings; in imagination he was once more at Epsom gazing down the course which stretched like a bright green riband between two masses of breathless human beings.
-His words came swiftly, clearly, not in the voice of Blake but of an actor.
+He paused and an eager light filled his eyes, and as he proceeded he seemed to forget his surroundings; in imagination he was once more at Epsom gazing down the course which stretched like a bright green riband between two masses of His words came breathless human beings. swiftly, clearly, not in the voice of Blake but of an actor.

 "Hark! there goes the saddling bell.
 And here come the horses one by one before the grandstand.
 The crowd pushes and hustles in their eagerness to see and criticise.
 A loud shout proclaims the appearance of the Favorite.
 They are away to the post.
-In a dead hush of expecta-tion we await the start.
-Faces are preter-naturally pale or preternaturally flushed.
+In a dead hush of expectation we await the start.
+Faces are preternaturally pale or preternaturally flushed.
 Everybody is on tiptoe-everybody pressing forward, everybody looking toward the same point, the famous Tattenham corner.
 All at once a throb passes through the crowd.
 They're off!
 There is a moment of noisy turmoil.
 A cluster of horsemen are seen at full gallop dashing over the ridge of the eminence to the right and a mighty murmur rises into the summer air.
 The racers are careering towards us, in a cluster it seems, and the universal murmur rises and swells into a loud hoarse roar.
-Voices frantic with excitement shout and scream their hopes 'White and Blue!
-White and Blue! and fears: The Favorite!
+Voices frantic with excitement shout and scream their hopes and fears: 'White and Blue!
+White and Blue!
+The Favorite!
 The Favorite does it!
-No, Red!
+No. Red!
 Red leads!
 Hurrah!
 Red!
 Red!
 Where's Green?
 Where's Yellow and Black?
 The Favorite!
 My God!
-Where's the Favorite!
-The Favorite's God!
 Where's the Favorite!
 The Favorite's beat!
 Where's Green!
 Here they are!
 Red, Red does the trick!
 Red in a walk!
 Hurrah! hurrah! hurrah!'
 And amid one loud universal, roaring shout, the careering horses shoot past us at a speed which makes our eyes dazzle and our brains to whirl."